 Conclusion

 Eating disorders and body image dissatisfaction are still understudied in Saudi Arabia, as is the impact of the ongoing Westernization process.
 The current eating and body image pathology levels appear high, and suggest more bulimic than anorexic pathology.
 However, it is too early to compare local figures with Western samples, especially as Westernization is ongoing in Saudi Arabia.
 The outcomes should be treated with caution, due to the study’s limitations detailed earlier – particularly the use of Western measures without full validation and adaptation for local culture, and the lack of longitudinal and qualitative data.
 Prevention outcomes appear promising for Saudi women, but further longitudinal research with other populations is needed.
+The University Agency for Academic Support and Student Services in Princess Nourah bint Abdulrahman University is considering to widley apply the Body Project in other colleges .
 To summarise, more research and clinical development is needed to build on the research in this dissertation.

 As a Saudi researcher, I have learned that Saudi scholars have to investigate psychological issues in the Saudi context with international research standards.
 I have also learned that local issues can benefit from international collaborations, with international publications to catch international scientists’ attention and hence their contribution to local issues.
 However, if Saudi scholars can combine their deeper understanding of local culture with international research standards, they too can become national and international researchers.
 This development can enhance research in Saudi Arabia in the future, and contribute to international research.
 Now is an excellent time for Saudi researchers to benefit from financial and organizational reforms to improve research in the country, particularly focusing on the impact of the current cultural changes, especially for women’s mental health.